jrhea/mothra/README.md

 - A big thanks to the [Lighthouse](https://github.com/sigp/lighthouse) crew.
 Not only does Mothra shamelessly borrow from their project, but I literally learned Rust by looking at their code.

-- Since Mothra is essentially a wrapper around [Rust-LibP2P](https://github.com/libp2p/rust-libp2p), they deserve a fist bump too.
+- Since Mothra is essentially a wrapper around [Rust-LibP2P](https://github.com/libp2p/rust-libp2p), they deserve a fist bump too.≠≠≠